ingoweiss/manyworlds/README.md

 ```
 ### Organizational Scenarios

 Scenarios without assertions are considered "organizational" and are used to group child scenarios only.
 In output feature files, organizationasl scenarios will not appear as their own scenarios, but their names are used as a "breadcrumb" in the names of their child scenarios.
-The "Bulk operations" scenario in the above example is organizational.
+The "Bulk Operations" scenario in the above example is organizational.

 ### Comments